MicrosoftDocs/customer-insights/ci-docs/engagement-insights/integrate-audience-insights-engagement-insights.md

 > [!NOTE]
 > - If your audience insights subscription is a trial, which uses an audience insights internally managed data lake, contact [pirequest@microsoft.com](mailto:pirequest@microsoft.com) for assistance.
 > - If your audience insights environment uses your own Azure Data Lake Storage to store data, you need to add an engagement insights Azure service principal to your storage account.
 For details, go to [Connect to an Azure Data Lake Storage account with an Azure service principal for audience insights](../audience-insights/connect-service-principal.md).
-Also, your audience insights environment should have an associated [Dataverse environment](../audience-insights/get-started-paid.md).
+> - Your audience insights environment should have an associated Dataverse environment.
+And if that environment is also using Dataverse for data storage, make sure you check the **Enable data sharing** option in Audience insights.
+For more information, see [Create and configure a paid license of Customer Insights](../audience-insights/get-started-paid.md).

 ## Create an environment link